 Conformity assessment is required and additional obligations.
 These include: a risk management system, data requirements, technical docs, record keeping, transparency docs, human oversight, accuracy robustness and cyber security and post market monitoring.
+There are additional transparency requirements for deployers/downstream providers.
 Failing to follow these obligations can result in fines of up to 3% of annual worldwide turnover or €15m.